OSVTAC/project-recommendations/CONTRIBUTE.md

 [`Gemfile.lock`](Gemfile.lock).

+## Building the Markdown Files

+From the repository root:

+    $ python prep.py

+This will read the Markdown files in the `_source` directory of the repository and generate new Markdown files in the top-level directory of the repository.

+**Running the script above also rewrites the Markdown files in the `_source` directory with new section numbers, so you should commit your changes locally before running the script.**

-### Running Locally
+## Previewing Locally

+After running the build script above, you can use the [Jekyll][jekyll-github] command-line tool and preview your changes locally in your browser.
+Jekyll is what GitHub uses to render [GitHub Pages](https://pages.github.com/).
+We describe more on this below.

+The repository is configured in the [`_config.yml`](_config.yml) file to use GitHub's ["slate"](https://github.com/pages-themes/slate) theme locally.
+This theme was chosen because it is very similar to the theme of OSVTAC's site, which OSVTAC uses to display these recommendations.

 To run and preview the site locally, run the following from the repo root:

     $ bundle exec jekyll serve